Josefjosda/Magicmol/README.md

 ## Model Weight
 The weight file is available at : https://drive.google.com/drive/folders/10LDOoQQzuL0XeDRdsWidhVsoN8W1wxFU?usp=sharing

-Temporarily, model trained with SELFIES presentation is provided, and weight trained with SMILES will be available in the next few days.
+Update: Model trained with SMILES is provided also in the above link.
 However, we recommend you train the backbone model by yourself and leave it a cup of tea time (approximately 15 min on a single RTX3090) to finish the this (XD) to experience how fast the process is finished.

 ## But how to run ?